‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 Later that day, reading the email in Denmark, Wisconsin, Randolph’s mother knew something was wrong.
 Randolph never signed her emails, “Love to everyone.”
 Her mother understood that her daughter was sending a coded message: I may never see you again.

-With his square chin, salt-and-pepper hair and thick Mainer’s brogue, the El Faro’s captain was a meticulous master who struck a commanding presence.
+With his square chin, salt-and-pepper hair and thick Mainer’s brogue, El Faro’s captain was a meticulous master who struck a commanding presence.
 Yet Michael Davidson’s detached, hands-off style led Randolph and some others to describe the 53-year-old master as a “stateroom captain.”
 Stateroom captains didn’t get their hands dirty and weren’t seen a lot on deck.
 They didn’t share smokes and chit chat with the crew.

 On the bridge, he greeted Randolph’s replacement, chief mate Steve Shultz, and a new helmsman, Frank Hamm.
 He set out to calm their nerves.
 “There’s nothing bad about this ride,” the captain announced, despite the hurricane raging outside.
 “I was sleepin’ like a baby.
 This is every day in Alaska,” the captain continued.
 No one could see out of the windows, except for when brief sparks of lightning illuminated the rain.
 “A typical winter day in Alaska.”